foryichuanqi/RESS-Paper-2022.09-Remaining-useful-life-prediction-by-TaFCN/README.md

 # Remaining-useful-life-prediction-by-LM-and-TaFCN-in-CMAPSS-dataset
- Using Trend attention fully convolutional network for remaining useful life estimation in the turbofan engine of CMAPSS dataset.
+Trend attention fully convolutional network for remaining useful life estimation in the turbofan engine of CMAPSS dataset.
 Signal selection, Attention mechanism, and Interpretability of deep learning are explored.

 # Paper of Code and Citation
 To better understand our code, please read our paper.